skobnx/ShadowverseEvolveCockatrice/README.md

 - To start playing games on Cockatrice, you will need to an account.
     - If you need to register an account, click on "Cockatrice" and "Register to server".
 Enter a player name, password, email, and click OK.
 Afterward, accept the verification email to verify your account.
     - If you already have an account, click on "Cockatrice" and "Connect" to login.
--  Once logged in, click on the "Server" tab and select "Other Games" to find other players to play *Shadowverse Evolve*.
+-  Once logged in, click on the "Server" tab and select "Other Games" to find other players to play.
-- Once you enter the room, click "Load deck" on the top left corner to select the deck you want to use and "Ready to start".
+- Once you enter the room, click "Load deck" on the top left corner to select the your deck and "Ready to start".

 <h3> Playing the Game </h3>